firstbirdtech/api-docs/source/includes/_webhooks.md

 # Webhooks
-Use webhooks to be notified about events that happen in Employee Referrals.
+Use webhooks to be notified about events that happen in the Employee Referrals system.

 ##Webhook terminology
 An event is an account occurrence, such as a new job application being received, a referral added, or an applicant being hired.
 Each occurrence has a corresponding event object.
-Webhook endpoints are URLs defined by users to which Employee Referrals sends events.
+Webhook endpoints are URLs defined by users to which the Employee Referrals system sends events.
 A single event may be sent to many webhook endpoints.
 Webhooks refers to the overall concept of sending notifications to webhook endpoints.

 --